appscode/blog/content/post/gke-opensearch/index.md

 ```
 * In this yaml, we can see in the `spec.version` field specifies the version of OpenSearch.
 Here, we are using `opensearch-1.2.2` version.
 You can list the KubeDB supported versions of Elasticsearch CR by running `kubectl get elasticsearchversions` command.
 * Another field to notice is the `spec.storageType` field.
 This can be `Durable` or `Ephemeral` depending on the requirements of the database to be persistent or not.
+* Also, we can see in the `spec.enableSSL` field is `true`.
+Which specifies that http layer connection is secured.
 * Lastly, the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these [HERE](https://kubedb.com/docs/v2021.12.21/guides/elasticsearch/concepts/elasticsearch/#specterminationpolicy).

 Let's save this yaml configuration into `sample-opensearch.yaml`